Bilal-Asif-1/RecursoLabs/Backend_Project/node-sql-app/README.md

 # Node.js & SQL CRUD Project with JWT Authentication

 A complete RESTful API built with Node.js, Express, MySQL, and Sequelize ORM, featuring user authentication with JWT tokens and full CRUD operations for products.
+The project follows a modular architecture for better organization and maintainability.

 ## 🚀 Features